The Office Party: Cast

+Production

 During the making of the film, Grant got into a furious row with Johnny Briggs, after Briggs refused to bare all for the film.
 Briggs feared such exposure could damage his reputation, and a furious Grant threatened to fire him.
 After the intervention of Briggs’ agent, a compromise was reached and Briggs performed the offending scene with his underpants on.
 Briggs later recalled this story in his autobiography, noting that after the film he vowed never to work with Grant again.